-He married Helen Margaret Basili (1919-2012), daughter of Carlo and Maria (Novelli) Basili.
-They had one son, Richard A. Minerd.
+On June 15, 1946, Victor married Helen Margaret Basili (1919-2012), daughter of Carlo and Maria (Novelli) Basili.
+Rev. E. Mosceloni presided.

 with her son and daughter in law.
 Later in life, she was active with Senior

 At the age of 92, on May 19, 2012, surrounded by her family, Helen died at home.
 Following a funeral held in the Saint Theresa de Lisieux Catholic Church in Uniontown, she joined her husband in eternal repose in Sylvan Heights.

-Copyright © 2000, 2002, 2006, 2012 Mark A. Miner
+Copyright © 2000, 2002, 2006, 2012, 2022-2023 Mark A. Miner